 - At least 50 % of the total number of 6 – 14 years old children gain access to primary school.

-- The Provincial Education Office people will be trained in the appropriate administrative, reporting and development techniques.
+- The Provincial Education Office people trained in the appropriate administrative, reporting and development techniques.

 - Supervisors at the Provincial Education Office will have structured cooperation with the District educational supervisors to continually improve the program.